COVID-19 Update: Volunteering

 Click Community Garden for more information.

-Emergency Services Sorting Project – This crisis center helps individuals and families in need of food, clothing and financial assistance.
+Emergency Services Sorting Projects – This crisis center helps individuals and families in need of food and financial assistance.
 Our program relies heavily on donated items.
-In peak seasons, individuals, families and/or small groups (1-12 persons) are needed to organize canned goods and display clothing!
+In peak seasons, individuals, families and/or small groups (1-12 persons) are needed to organize canned goods.
 Weekday or Saturday times may be arranged.
 Note that the Emergency Services facility is near Greenway Plaza.
-For more information email the Resource Development Coordinator at email@example.com.
+For more information email the Volunteer & Communications Manager at firstname.lastname@example.org.

-No Sew Blankets (OFF-SITE OPTION!) – Be creative with “no-sew” blankets!
+Emergency Services No-Sew Blankets (OFF-SITE OPTION!) – Be creative with “no-sew” blankets.
 Help needy individuals and families keep warm by making these fun blankets.
 This is a great project for groups or individuals.
-Blankets can be large or small.
+Blankets may be large or small.
 Baby blankets are welcomed as well.
-For more information, please contact the Resource Development Coordinator at email@example.com
+For more information, please contact the Volunteer & Communications Manager at email@example.com

 “Out of the Box” Alternative Volunteer Opportunities:

-- Transporting CCSC’s recycling materials to recycle center
+- Transport CCSC’s recycling materials to a recycle center

 - Trim bushes on CCSC grounds